News & Trending Investing News

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Here are some people you shouldn’t be getting financial advice from – and how to choose a good financial advisor instead.
+Here are some people you shouldn’t get financial advice from to protect your wealth – and how to choose a good financial advisor.

 JackF/Adobe two troubled men talking with friend